-Check back in the spring for details.
+Check back in the fall for details.

 They are virtually impossible to resist.
 The innocence, the breath, the… well… just darn cuteness.
 From this page you will be able to link to current or upcoming litters of Ridgebacks from HPK-Tropaco.

 Breeding and whelping a litter is an arduous process.
 From start to finish, it takes a great deal of time, a full range of emotions and, often, a large piece of one's bank account.
 It is certainly not for the faint-hearted.
 It's a lot like what is said by baseball players, poker players and others about their professions: Hours of boredom sprinkled with moments of sheer terror.